 Is there an alternative?

-The alternative is a reporting tool that is intuitive and easy to use from the outset.
-Report builders like those provided by Salesforce.com are incredibly flexible and can meet the needs of virtually any scenario.
+The alternative is a Salesforce reporting tool that is intuitive and easy to use from the outset.
+Report builders like those provided by Salesforce are incredibly flexible and can meet the needs of virtually any scenario.
 But as we can see from this need for training, flexibility comes at a huge cost: customers are intimidated and exploration of the data is minimized.
 People who are “trained” on the reporting system become a bottleneck for access to data-infused insight on your organization.

 I am here to say that there is a better approach.
 Eliminate those bottlenecks.

 Don’t use software that requires training, especially when it comes to software that is meant to distribute information more widely in your organization.
-Just as twitter is about information distribution, so is your reporting tool.
+Just as twitter is about information distribution, so is your Salesforce reporting tool.

 Your data needs to be in the hands of as much of your organization as possible.
-Rather than optimizing your reporting tool for every possible scenario and creating bottlenecks, choose one that is optimized for ease of access.
+Rather than optimizing your Salesforce reporting tool for every possible scenario and creating bottlenecks, choose one that is optimized for ease of access.

 Use software that makes analysis with your CRM data free and easy to access.
 By breaking down the bottlenecks in information access, you will reap massive rewards from empowering your entire organization.
 Every employee is a potential source for new innovations, new ideas and better decisions.
-If your company’s ability to execute analyseses are hoarded among a select few “trained” employees, your ability to move quickly is greatly hampered.
+If your company’s ability to execute analyses are hoarded among a select few “trained” employees, your ability to move quickly is greatly hampered.